 BNPL lender Affirm's shares tumble after gloomy full-year revenue forecast

-Aug 26 (Reuters) - Shares of Affirm Holdings Inc AFRM.O tumble 13% in premarket trading on Friday after the buy-now-pay-later lender's full-year revenue forecast missed Wall Street estimates, underscoring the broader downturn in the fortunes of the once high-flying fintech sector.
+Aug 26 (Reuters) - Shares of Affirm Holdings Inc AFRM.O tumbled 11% in morning trading on Friday after the buy-now-pay-later lender forecast full-year revenue below Wall Street estimates, underscoring the broader downturn in the fortunes of the once high-flying fintech sector.

 Rising rates, geopolitical turmoil and a sector-wide sell-off in high-growth technology stocks have together hit investor sentiment, leading to billions being shaved off the company's market cap with shares down nearly 70% so far this year.